sloede/embedding-julia-in-c-examples/README.md

 write a C program that passes data to Julia for processing and then continues using the results.

+There are two demonstrators: The "simple demonstrator" just goes through the motions and shows how to call a Julia function from C for some data processing.
+The "MPI demonstrator" is still designed similarly, but in addition uses MPI communication on the Julia side to communicate data originally created in C.

 ## Installation
 Prerequisites: